ttran375/Week_03_lab_08_Time_W/README.md

 An enum is a user-define type like a class.
 However, all the members are constants with implied values.
-It provides an efficient way of defining a set of named integral constants such as the days of the week or months of the year or even the set of pre-defined colors.
+It provides an efficient way of defining a set of named integral constants such as the days of the week or months of the year or even the set of predefined colors.

 It supports a more robust programming style e.g. If you have a method that expects a month as an argument of type to a string, you will have